-Figure 7: When h increases, more points are in the quadratic part of the loss (n{sv} increases and n{sv} decreases).
+Figure 7: When h increases, more points are in the quadratic part of the loss (n{sv} increases and $n{s\bar{v}}$ decreases).
 The dashed lines are the LIBSVM solution.
 For this plot, n = 1000.
+6 Advantages of primal optimization As explained throughout this paper, primal and dual optimization are very similar, and it is not surprising that they lead to same computational complexity, $O(nn{sv} + n{sv}^3)$.
+So is there a reason to use one rather than the other?
 We believe that primal optimization might have advantages for large scale optimization.
 Indeed, when the number of training points is large, the number of support vectors is also typically large and it becomes intractable to compute the exact solution.
 For this reason, one has to resort to approximations [Bordes et al., 2005, Bakır et al., 2005, Collobert et al., 2002, Tsang et al., 2005].
 But introducing approximations in the dual may not be wise.
 There is indeed no guarantee that an approximate dual solution yields a good approximate primal solution.
 Since what we are eventually interested in is a good primal objective function value, it is more straightforward to directly minimize it (cf the discussion at the end of Section 2).

-Below there are 5 examples of approximation strategies for primal minimization.
-One can probably come up with many more examples, but our goal is just to give a flavor of what can be done in the primal.

-- Conjugate gradient One could directly minimize (12) by conjugate gradient descent.
+Below are some examples of approximation strategies for primal minimization.
+One can probably come up with many more, but our goal is just to give a flavor of what can be done in the primal.
+6.1 Conjugate gradient One could directly minimize (13) by conjugate gradient descent.
 For squared loss without regularizer, this approach has been investigated in [Ong, 2005].
 The hope is that on a lot of problems a reasonable solution can be obtained with only a couple of gradient steps.
-In the dual, this strategy is hazardous: there is no guarantee that an approximate dual solution corresponds to a reasonable primal solution (cf Appendix A). - Fast Multipole Methods Combined with the conjugate gradient method, Fast Multipole methods and KD-Trees provide an efficent way of inverting the kernel matrix in the case of an RBF kernel [Greengard and Rokhlin, 1987, Gray and Moore, 2000, Yang et al., 2004, de Freitas et al., 2005, Shen et al., 2006].
-These methods have been successfully applied to Kernel Ridge Regression and Gaussian Processes.
+In the dual, this strategy is hazardous: there is no guarantee that an approximate dual solution corresponds to a reasonable primal solution.
+We have indeed shown in Section 2 and Appendix A that for a given number of conjugate